dbosoft/YaNco/README.md

 The library requires .NET Framework 4.7.1.
 Even if the core library itself is compatible with .NET Standard 2.0, only Windows is supported as runtime environment.

-The Visual Studio 2013 (VC++ 12.0) library and the Visual Studio 2017 VC runtime library have be installed, too.
+The Visual Studio 2013 (VC++ 12.0) library and the Visual Studio 2017 VC runtime library have be installed.
 Both libraries can be downloaded here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

 ## Build